shubham-mehar/shubham-mehar/README.md

 # 👋 Hi, I’m Shubham Mehar
 ## About me

-I am a second year undergraduate student at Ujjain Engineering College, Ujjain.
+I am a pre-final year undergraduate student at Ujjain Engineering College, Ujjain.

 👀 I’m interested in Machine Learning and AI.